rikenshah/PackHack2019/README.md

-# PackHacks 2019
+# iBuddy (PackHacks 2019)

+## What it does

+The application is divided into two parts.
+1. Image analysis using tactile interface
+2. Gesture controlled directional image analysis

-### Workflow Examples
+## Workflow

-- User can interact with iBuddy using three buttons, Red, Green and Yellow.
+- A user can interact with iBuddy using three buttons, Red, Green, and Yellow.
-- The screen preview camera view and also shows the output of the analysis

-##### Use cases of buttons
+- The screen preview camera view and also shows the output of the analysis##### Use cases of buttons
-- **Yellow Button**: Click picture of the camera view
+- **Yellow Button**: Click a picture of the camera view
 - **Red Button**: Answer No
 - **Green Button**: Answer Yes

 #### Tactile Interface for human face analysis